 Arizona Farm Bureau on Water

-- Where development occurs within AMA’s and INA’s, it should be on land having a historical use of water.
+- We believe any statewide water plan should be designed to support increasing city populations in the Active Management Areas (AMAs) while maintaining a significant agricultural industry in Arizona.
+Where development occurs within AMA’s and INA’s, it should be on land with a historical use of water.

 - No government policy should be used to interfere with agricultural use of water, as long as a source of water is available.